YutaroHayakawa/vale-bpf/README.md

 # VALE BPF Extention Module
-Vale-bpf module is an extention of VALE software switch.
+VALE-BPF module is an extention of VALE software switch.

 This module makes VALE possible to program with eBPF.